olehae/Boeing/README.md

 the attributes of an individual seat. elem[0] represents the row, elem[1] is the letter and elem[3] is the booking status.

 ## Installation
-- Make sure that django and sqlite3 is installed to your environment and your environment is activated
+- Make sure that all the [requirements](project/boeing/requirements.txt) are installed to your environment and your environment is activated
 - Go to project/boeing/ in your shell and do:
 ```Shell
 python manage.py runserver